xima-media/xima-deployer-tools/docs/FEATURE.md

 ### Initialization

 The `feature:setup` command represent the initialization of a new feature branch.
 It creates the necessary folder structure and database for the application.
-Also it extend the given host information with the necessary dynamic feature instance information.
+Also it extends the given host information with the necessary dynamic feature instance information.

+*Important:* Note, that you initially need to import the database of the reference state manually (which all other feature branches sync the database from).

 ```bash
 $ vendor/bin/dep feature:setup stage --feature=TEST-01